balajibhutham/Python-/Sequence/1.Strings/README.md

 Slicing:
-           slicing is used for the selection of multiple elements.
+          Slicing is used for the selection of multiple elements.

           In Python, you perform slicing using the colon: operator.